datum-yonsei/What-is-Datum/code-of-conduct.md

 # Goals of the Academia
 There are two main goals for this program.
 We know that these are lofty goals.
 We do not pretend to know the optimal way to achieve them, but we think it’s worth trying.
 We expect all of you to help us improving our program so we can achieve these goals more effectively.
 Our two goals (in order of priority) are:

-** 1. Exploring Topics of Data Science **
+**1. Exploring Topics of Data Science**
-** 2. Building a Community of Data Scientists **
+**2. Building a Community of Data Scientists**

 ## Exploring Topics of Data Science
 This is our number one priority.
 We believe that the best way to learn is by doing, which is why you will work in teams to explore a topic of data science.
 Over the course of the Academia, you will gain hands-on experience not only with data science and technical skills, but also working collaboratively on a data science team, developing solutions in an agile way, and communicating your work effectively to technical and non-technical audiences.

 ## We start the summer off with a week of orientation, making sure everyone is:
-•	familiar with the goals of the program and what to expect
+* familiar with the goals of the program and what to expect

-•	getting to know each other better
+* getting to know each other better

-•	up to speed on the tools and approaches we will use throughout the Academia
+* up to speed on the tools and approaches we will use throughout the Academia

 We also provide ongoing training through lectures and workshops every two week throughout the summer.
 This will include both training sessions on technical skills required for every data science and sessions on concepts and skills required to work within the realm of social good.